dakshgodara2001/Khadi-Attire/README.md

 # Khadi-Attire

-An e-commerce platform to sell khadi products online.
+A Django-based e-commerce website for selling khadi products online.

+## Features

+- User authentication and authorization
+- Product catalog and search
+- Shopping cart and checkout
+- Order management and tracking
+- Customer account management
+- Admin interface for managing products and orders

 ## Getting Started